Security-Onion-Solutions/securityonion-docs/passwords.rst

 -------
 Log into :ref:`hive` using the username and password you created in the Setup wizard.

-You can change your password in :ref:thehive` by clicking the user icon in the upper right corner, clicking ``Settings``.
+You can change your password in :ref:`hive` by clicking the user icon in the upper right corner, clicking ``Settings``.
 Then click ``Update password`` and follow the prompts.